Information for parents

 What if my child has additional needs?

-If your child requires assistance for the activity, the parent or carer may be welcome to attend or the activity provider may offer extra support for your child.
-Please contact the given provider to discuss further.
+If your child requires assistance for the activity, please contact the given provider to discuss further – the parent or carer may be welcome to attend or the activity provider may offer extra support for your child.

 The providers on offer include those experienced in working with children and young people with special educational needs and disabilities (SEND) and are therefore appropriately trained to support children with a disability or additional needs.